Chapter 4 – Results of the Naturalization Examination

 •Continue the examination without making a decision (if more information is needed), if the applicant needs to be rescheduled, or for other relevant reasons; or

 The officer must provide the applicant with a notice of results at the end of the interview regardless of the outcome.
 The notice should address the outcome of the interview and the next steps involved for continued cases.
 The officer issues a Notice of Examination Results (Form N-652).

 USCIS does not schedule an applicant for the Oath of Allegiance in cases where USCIS receives or identifies potentially disqualifying information about the applicant after approval of his or her application.
 See 8 CFR 335.5.
-See Chapter 5, Motion to Reopen.
-If USCIS cannot resolve the disqualifying information and the adjudicating officer finds the applicant ineligible for naturalization, USCIS then issues a Motion to Reopen and re-adjudicates the naturalization application.
+See Chapter 5, Motion to Reopen [12 USCIS-PM B.5].
+If USCIS cannot resolve the disqualifying information and the adjudicating officer finds the applicant ineligible for naturalization, USCIS then issues a motion to reopen and re-adjudicates the naturalization application.

 1. Continuation to Request Evidence

 An officer issues the applicant a written request for evidence if additional information is needed to make an accurate determination on the naturalization application.
 The officer issues a request for evidence on Form N-14.
 In general, USCIS permits a period of 30 days for the applicant to respond to a request for evidence.
 See 8 CFR 335.7.
 The applicant has up to three more days after the 30-day period for responding to an RFE in cases where USCIS has mailed the request.
 See 8 CFR 103.8(b).